Telestream pipeline

-Pipeline from Telestream is a network video capture and playout hardware device that is used to move SDI and tape-based video and audio in and out of file-based workflows.
+Pipeline from Telestream is a network video capture and playout hardware device which is used to move SDI (Serial digital interface) and tape-based video and audio in and out of file-based workflows.
 It is also known as an encoder and capturing system for QuickTime and Final Cut Pro.

 Pipeline has been used as the main video capture device by "renowned producer and editor, Mitch Jacobson" for "two recent major live events: an Elton John concert and a Guitar Hero publicity launch for Aerosmith.